CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 https://python.org

 How to use:
-Delete your current version on mcbe (Take backups of your worlds) and double click on the appx file that you downloaded!
+Open versions.py.
+Delete your current version on mcbe (Take backups of your worlds). and double click on the appx file that you downloaded!